medialab/minet/docs/cli.md

 Optional Arguments:
   --access ACCESS               Get pageviews by access.
 Defaults to
-                                "all-access".
+                                `all-access`.
   --agent AGENT                 Get pageviews by target agent.
 Defaults to
-                                "all-agents".
+                                `all-agents`.
   --end-date END_DATE           End date.
 Must be of format YYYYMMDD (e.g.
                                 20151031) or YYYYMMDDHH (e.g. 2015103100)
   --granularity GRANULARITY     Pageviews granularity.
-Defaults to "monthly".
+Defaults to `monthly`.
   --lang LANG                   Lang for the given pages.
   --lang-column LANG_COLUMN     Name of a CSV column containing page lang.
   --start-date START_DATE       Starting date.
 Must be of format YYYYMMDD (e.g.
                                 20151031) or YYYYMMDDHH (e.g. 2015103100)
   --sum                         Whether to sum the collected pageviews rather
                                 than outputting them by timestamp.
   -t, --threads THREADS         Number of threads to use.
-Defaults to 10.
+Defaults to `10`.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.